Service By Medallion Congratulates Oracle on 2017 Silicon Valley Water Conservation Award

 By implementing innovative practices to use recycled water, manage landscaping irrigation and use water-efficient fixtures among other initiatives, Oracle saved 91 million gallons of potable water at their Redwood Shores and Santa Clara campuses annually.

 As a previous year winner of this prestigious award, Service by Medallion is proud to be a true partner with Oracle's Real Estate and Facilities team and their green initiatives.
-Medallion contributed to Oracle's vision of sustainability by certifying janitors through a USGBC endorsed education program.
-Medallion's Green Team also installed water aerators throughout the campus's restroom faucets and also implemented the use of an efficient auto scrubber that reduces water consumption by 75% compared to existing practice of pressure washing.
+Medallion contributed to Oracle's vision of sustainability by certifying janitors through a green education program endorsed by the USGBC.
+Medallion's Green Team also installed water aerators throughout the campus's restroom faucets and implemented the use of an efficient auto scrubber that reduces water consumption by 75% compared to previous pressure washing practices.

 The core of the application was surrounded by the water saving strategies that have been applied at Oracle's Headquarters over the past years.
 Oracle uses reclaimed water at its campuses in Redwood Shores and Santa Clara.
 This represents a 42% reduction in potable water use at Redwood Shores, saving more than 31 million gallons of potable water and $285,000 per year.